RechieKho/ds/README.md

 ## Trying out
 Make sure the [dependency](#dependency) is fulfilled.
 Git clone this repo (`git clone https://github.com/RechieKho/ds.git`).
 Run `make`.
 The binary will be output in the `bin/` directory.
 Edit the `src/main.c` and try out the `HashTable` and `LinkedList`.
 Most of the time, you do not need to worry about the header dependency as the `Makefile` will calculate the depencency for you (with the help of `gcc` compiler).

+## Notice
+This package have flaws, I can't delete node in linked list by value.
+I don't know when I will fix it soo... don't use it.